pecamardelli/appstore-demo/README.md

-# Alkemy Challenge
+# App Store

-App store application intended to be similar to Google Play Store.
+A Google Play like app store.
+- RESTful API.
 - Backend developed using [Node.js](https://nodejs.org/en/) and [Express.js](http://expressjs.com/en/) as the `http` framework.
 - All the data is stored in a relational database.
 I preferred to use the old and trusty [MySQL](https://www.mysql.com/).
 - Frontend developed using [React.js](https://reactjs.org/)